About this guidance

 The childcare sector plays a vital role in our economy, offering positive and caring environments for our children and helping parents to access employment, education or training.
 It is a sector facing significant financial challenges as a result of the pandemic and the regulatory requirements for day nurseries (National Minimum Standards for Regulated Childcare) means that often their rateable values are proportionately larger than other small businesses.

 To support these financial challenges and help deliver the child care offer of 30 hours of early education and childcare for 3-4 year olds, the Welsh Government is providing 100% relief to all registered childcare providers in Wales.
-This higher level of relief started on 1 April 2019 and is in place until 31 March 2025, this enhanced relief will help to secure the level of provision that children and parents need and rely on.
+This higher level of relief is intended to help secure the level of provision that children and parents need and rely on.
 Ratepayers should contact their individual local authority with any queries regarding their NDR bill and entitlement to rates relief.

 Why do Post Offices benefit from enhanced SBRR?